A Guidebook For Small Travels - how to know very well your own little place in the world

 “I’m not in any way knocking grand traveling as a way of understanding the world, but I think there is an equal way of understanding the world by knowing very well your own little place in the world.” —Margaret Renkl

-• The gorgeous book layout of Mark Forbes’ Collected Memories.
-From Mark’s book, I learned the value of visual space (including blank pages), the subtly of a plain gray rectangle, the variety of single and double page spreads, the value of special touches like hand-drawn illustrations, the multiple and magical places for tucking in quotes and text, and the importance of book size and orientation.
-I build my photo books as I go.
-If you are so inclined, you can follow along as I make changes and rework the book, here.
+The gorgeous book layout of Mark Forbes’ Collected Memories.
+From Mark’s book, I learned the value of visual space and rest, the subtly of a plain gray rectangle, the variety brought by single and double page spreads, the elegance of special touches like hand-drawn illustrations, the multiple and magical places for tucking in quotes and text, and the importance of book size and orientation.
+And how an entire book without a single portrait of a person could feel incredibly personal and intimate.
+And genuinely heartfelt.